M051719/bolt-netlify/dns-configuration-guide.md

 1. **Records not resolving**: Check TTL and wait for propagation
 2. **Website not loading**: Verify A record points to correct IP
 3. **Email verification failing**: Ensure TXT record is exactly as specified
+4. **CNAME not working**: Ensure there are no conflicting A records for the same subdomain

 ### DNS Propagation Checkers:
 - whatsmydns.net